HPI-SWA-Teaching/PrettyProfiler/README.md

 ![PrettyProfiler Logo](/PrettyProfilerLogo.png?raw=true "PrettyProfiler Logo")

 ## Description
-PrettyProfiler is an interactive profiling tool for Squeak.
+PrettyProfiler is an interactive profiling tool for the programming environment [Squeak](http://squeak.org/).
+PrettyProfiler is a full graphical browser that shows the profiling results as a hierachichal list and polar pie chart.
 Its core functionality is based on the integrated profiler MessageTally.

 ## Setup
 ...